wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 # Exercise 5 - Static Analysis Part 2: Model Checking

-* DUE: November 11 (Monday), 2024 before start of class
+* DUE: April 1 (Tuesday), 2025 before start of class

 In Part 2, you will use a model checker named Java Pathfinder (JPF) to prove various correctness properties in your program.